GM CEO says spinoff of the automaker's EV assets not off the table

-DETROIT, July 29 (Reuters) - General Motors Co Chief Executive Mary Barra said Wednesday “nothing is off the table” when it comes to maximizing the value of the No. 1 U.S. automaker’s electric vehicle efforts, including a possible spinoff of those assets.
+DETROIT (Reuters) - General Motors Co (GM.N) Chief Executive Mary Barra said Wednesday “nothing is off the table” when it comes to maximizing the value of the No. 1 U.S. automaker’s electric vehicle efforts, including a possible spinoff of those assets.

 “We are open to looking at and evaluate anything that we think is going to drive long-term shareholder value, so I would say nothing is off the table,” she said.